MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-analytics.md

 1. Press the **Run All** icon to run the notebook.
 Please note that some notebooks take more than 10 minutes to complete.

-## View results with Microsoft Azure Storage Explorer
+## Access results with Microsoft Azure Storage Explorer

 You could access the output files using [Microsoft Azure Storage Explorer](https://docs.microsoft.com/azure/vs-azure-tools-storage-manage-with-storage-explorer).